OpenShip/documentation/docs/index.md

 ## Mission

-Most of the majors shipping carriers offer the possibility to create in-house integrated solutions using their APIs.
+Most of the major shipping carriers offer the possibility to create in-house integrated solutions using their APIs.
-That is quite convenient; however, the integration task can be entirely consuming in term of resources (time and effort).
+That is quite convenient; however, the integration can be very costly regarding time and effort.

-OpenShip is an open source library with the mission of making such tasks the most comfortable possible for developers.
+OpenShip is an open source library with the mission of making such tasks as comfortable as possible for developers.

-To fulfill this mission this library focus on proposing a unified API in front of specifics carrier's API.
+This library focuses on proposing a unified API, to fulfill the mission.

 - Integrate multiple carriers: DHL, FedEx and more with ease
 - Use an intuitive, unified API across multiple carriers